NDA's victory miraculous win; people rejected royalties, dynasties: Jaitley

 NDA's victory miraculous win; people rejected royalties, dynasties: Arun Jaitley

-New Delhi, May 23: Terming the BJP-led NDA's victory in the Lok Sabha elections as "miraculous win", Finance Minister Arun Jaitley Thursday said people have rejected royalties, dynasties and caste based parties.
+New Delhi, May 23: Terming the BJP-led NDA's victory in the Lok Sabha elections as "miraculous win", Finance Minister Arun Jaitley on Thursday said people have rejected royalties, dynasties and caste based parties.
 As per the trend, the BJP-led NDA will form the government at the Centre for the second successive term with absolute majority.

 In a series of tweets, Jaitley said that fake issues raised by the opposition have not worked and the final results are in the same direction as the exit poll predictions.